axetroy/s4/README.md

 drwxr-xr-x  4 root root 4.0K Aug 27 16:25 test4
 ```

-for more detail about command. print `s4 --help`
+for more detail about the command. print `s4 --help`

 ### Documentation